The Ethiopian Flag: History, Colors and Meaning

 What does the Ethiopian flag look like?

-The modern Ethiopia flag – also called the Ethiopian flag or flag of Ethiopia – is a horizontal green yellow and red flag with a blue disc and golden star in the center.
-When people browse all African flags images, the green-yellow-red Ethiopia Africa flag is one of the most easily recognized designs.
+The modern Ethiopian flag is a horizontal green-yellow-red tricolour with a blue disc and a golden star in the center.
+It is one of the most recognizable flags on the African continent.

-Why is the Ethiopian flag a green, yellow, and red flag?
+Why is the Ethiopian flag a green, yellow and red flag?

 What is the Lion of Judah flag and the Rastafari flag?

-Why do people mention “Ethiopian empire flag Discord emoji”?
+Why do people mention special Ethiopian flag emojis online?

 Pan-African Inspiration